 If you need to receive results before early August, the USMLE program recommends taking the exam before this delay period.
 Most examinees must report their testing results by early August, so taking the test before the scheduled delay will increase your chances of receiving your results on time.

 Should You Prepare for Step 2 CK?

 Step 2 CK is fundamentally a different test than Step 1.
-When you’re taking Step 1, you’ve been spending most of your time in the classroom and in the library, and Step 1 primarily tests basic science facts.
-When you’re taking Step 2, you’ve been spending most (okay, basically all) of your time on the wards and in the clinic, and Step 2 primarily tests clinical knowledge and reasoning.
+When taking Step 1, you’ve been spending most of your time in the classroom and the library, and Step 1 primarily tests basic science facts.
+When taking Step 2, you’ve been spending most (okay, basically all) of your time on the wards and in the clinic, and Step 2 primarily tests clinical knowledge and reasoning.

 If you dedicate a significant amount of time to preparing for this exam, you’ll be ahead of many of your peers.
 If you create a study plan and stick to it, then you have the chance to do really well on Step 2 CK.
-This could be the edge that gets you into the residency program of your choice.
+Your extra studies could be the edge that gets you into your chosen residency program.

 Do You Have a Study Plan for Step 2 CK?

 Your tutor will identify your strengths and weaknesses and help you create your study plan.
-He or she will also walk you through the process of reasoning through questions; with a good grasp of strategy, you’ll feel confident on test day and be ready to ace the exam.
+They will also walk you through the process of reasoning through questions.
+With a good grasp of strategy, you’ll feel confident on test day and be ready to ace the exam.
 If you’d like to see what it would be like to work with a tutor, we invite you to schedule a free one-hour session.

 A great Step 2 CK score is important, but it’s just one part of your overall residency application.
 We can also help you with other aspects of this process, including writing a personal statement and presenting your application in the best possible way.
 A comprehensive approach will help you to land a residency spot in the specialty and location of your choice.